thiagobaptista/nix_stuff/exports/README.md

 I strongly suggest that you place this file at the root of your home directory.

-## Licence
+## License

-This is a free software, distributed under the GPL v.3 licence but WITHOUT ANY WARRANTY.
+This is a free software, distributed under the GPL v.3 license but WITHOUT ANY WARRANTY.

-Please refer to the LICENCE file in the root of this repository for further reading.
+Please refer to the LICENSE file in the root of this repository for further reading.